| |

 Making The Stars

-2.Use a small star cookie cutter to cut out star shapes, my cutters were about 1 inch and 1/2 inch in size.
-Because the stars are so small it’s difficult to transfer them once they’re cut out without damaging their shape, so I found it easiest to remove the extra clay from around them, and leave them in place on the parchment paper.
+Because the stars are so small it’s difficult to transfer them once they’re cut out without damaging the star points, so I found the best way was to remove the extra clay from around them, and leave them in place on the parchment paper.

 DIY polymer clay star garland